 - Now, press the Volume Down key until you see Recovery mode highlighted and press the power button to select it,

-- The phone will reboot and display an Android bot with warning sign.
+- The phone will reboot and display an Android bot with a warning sign.

 - Press and hold the Power button and tap the Volume Up key once.